Sathi Leelavathi (1936 film): Development

 Pathi Bhakthi, a Tamil play dealing with alcohol abuse and its effects on family life, was written by Te.
 Po.
 Krishnaswamy Pavalar during the early 1930s and was successful throughout the Madras Presidency.
 Pavalar's play was rewritten for the Madurai Original Boy's Company (MOBC) theatre troupe by playwright Madras Kandaswamy Mudaliar, and this production was also successful.
 A. N. Marudachalam Chettiar of Manorama Films wanted to produce Pathi Bhakthi as a film, but a film version was already being made.

 Chettiar, still determined, approached Mudaliar who told him about S. S. Vasan's 1934 novel Sathi Leelavathi.
 First serialised in the weekly magazine Ananda Vikatan, the novel had the same storyline as Pathi Bhakthi.
 Chettiar and Mudaliar approached Vasan, who sold the film rights for ₹200 (about $75 in 1936).
 Mudaliar was then signed on as the screenwriter and soon began developing the screenplay.
 Vasan, who had never previously been involved with a film project, was credited in Sathi Leelavathi's opening titles for the original story.

 Chettiar wanted Manik Lal Tandon to direct the film but he declined; Tandon instead suggested his American friend Ellis R. Dungan.
 Chettiar was hesitant because Dungan was new to India and did not know Tamil or much about Indian culture, but was persuaded to hire him because he had worked as a technician in Hollywood.
 The film was Dungan's directorial debut, and was the first Indian film to be directed by a foreigner.
 Because Dungan did not know Tamil, Chettiar hired C. K. Sathasivan as associate director.
 S. Panju, who would later go on to become a part of the Krishnan–Panju directorial duo, was an assistant director.

 Sathi Leelavathi was one of the earliest Tamil films to be involved in a plagiarism controversy; when it was still in the pre-production stage, MOBC sued Chettiar and Mudaliar for plagiarising Pathi Bhakthi.
-There were many similarities between the two stories; for example, "Leelavathi" was the name of the female lead in both.
+There were many similarities noted between the two stories; for example, "Leelavathi" was the name of the female lead in both.
 The case was resolved when Vasan testified that both Pathi Bhakthi and the novel Sathi Leelavathi were based on Ellen Wood's 1860 novel Danesbury House, therefore neither party could claim originality.
 The film explores themes of temperance, social reform, the Gandhian concept of selfless service, and labour—in particular the plight of Tamil Nadu labourers in Ceylon's tea estates.